 You can create a parabolic cooker using cardboard surfaced in foil or Mylar, but to make the most of its potential, build the ‘petals’ of the parabolic surface from higher-quality reflective materials.
 A refinement is to add a solar tracking device that automatically adjusts the cooker’s reflective surfaces to the sun.

 The average U.S. citizen checks his or her cell phone 46 times a day.
 While you can question if people really need that many updates, you can’t question the need it creates: a USB phone charger.

 People today also need a USB charger for their music players, watches, Kindles, and a host of other electronic devices.
 While the market is flooded with USB chargers for $20 or less, including solar-powered models, building your own is easy and fun.

-We offer two scenarios: Plan A, a solar USB charger mounted in a small box or tin with a solar panel tied to rechargeable AA batteries; Plan B, a solar USB charger with a solar panel tied to a larger battery.
+We offer two scenarios: A solar USB charger mounted in a small box or tin with a solar panel tied to rechargeable AA batteries, or a solar USB charger with a solar panel tied to a larger battery.